drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 Elementary principles
 =====================

-Here I will blatantly rip off the writer's bible known as Strunk & White, which details some of the core principles that most writers must follow.
+Here I will blatantly rip off the writer's bible known as [Strunk & White][http://en.wikipedia.org/wiki/The_Elements_of_Style], which details some of the core principles that most writers must follow.
 While these rules are not agreed upon by all, it is the consensus the if you want to break the rules, you must, at least, know what the rules are.

 Choose a suitable design and hold to it